anentropic/dirtyebay/README.md

 I thought it was nice that eBay provided a WSDL and Python had Suds and by putting the two together you get a very nice interface where responses are intelligently deserialized into appropriate python objects etc.

 However the eBay TradingAPI WSDL is enormous (> 5MB) and the resulting memory usage of Suds was unacceptable (> 360MB).
+So ... no Suds => dirtyebay

 There is an official eBay Python SDK _which you should probably just use instead_:
 https://github.com/timotheus/ebaysdk-python